Sussex Dolphin Project

 The project was launched in 2018, as part of the World Cetacean Alliance (WCA), the world’s largest marine conservation partnership, which champions the protection of marine habitats through community engagement.

-Our research is evidence-based and captured via the Sussex Dolphin Project Citizen science programme with a view to identifying individual dolphins/pods, and to better understand their behaviour, movement, prey species and breeding sites.
-This data is then used to better protect our marine environment and ultimately safeguard Sussex marine mammals.
+Our objective is to identify individual dolphins/pods, in order to better understand their behaviour, movement, prey species and breeding sites.
+This data can then be used to protect our marine environment and ultimately safeguard Sussex marine mammals.

 Rebecca Wright Newhaven to West Pier 16072018